 It is the intangible “something” that transcends physiology and psychology.
 It primarily relates to one’s own journey to discover things of importance in life: your relationship with yourself and your relationship with a Higher Power.
 Its main purpose is to find purpose and meaning in life.

 The above five key aspects make you a WHOLE PERSON.
 The concept is based on the law of nature that a ‘whole’ is made up of interdependent parts.
 The ecosystem (ecological system) of which we are a part, includes all of the living things (plants, animals, and organisms) in a given area and the non-living components (air, water, sun, soil etc.).
 Both the living and non-living components have a complex interaction and depend on each other; the absence of one member or one non-living factor can affect all parties of the ecosystem.
 Similarly, the various dimensions which constitute a ‘whole’ person constantly interact and affect each other; when one of these aspects is out of balance, it can impact all the other aspects.
 For example, if we are nervous or anxious, this may result in a physical reaction such as a headache; when we are angry and stressed over a long period of time, we could possibly develop gastric ulcer or migraine.
 This relationship between your different aspects is often referred to as a mind-body connection.

 WELLNESS is a state in which ‘needs’ of each of the five key aspects are met and all aspects of your WHOLE SELF are able to work in harmony with each other.

 The basic needs of each aspect of whole you, which need your attention and care to perform optimally as follows:

 The Physical You (your body)

-Regular optimal exercise; healthy, balanced diet; healthy body weight; and adequate rest.
+Regular optimal exercise – both aerobic and muscular fitness; healthy, balanced diet; healthy body weight; and adequate rest.

 Mental You (your thoughts)